ssfsx17/ffpnp/Jobs/Gunner.md

 ### Gunplay T8

 Table-Turner (8 MP) (single) - Attack, and the target's Defense is added to the damage rather than decreasing it.
+This counts as a Death status attempt, if the target has increased resistance to such.

 ### Gunplay T9